mngmay/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware and Routing

 - [ ] Describe Middleware?

+Functions that get request and response and can perform operations on them inorder to move them to the next middleware or return a response back to the client.

 - [ ] Describe a Resource?

+The nouns in an application - users, products, orders, etc. The data that an application cares about.

 - [ ] What can the API return to help clients know if a request was successful?

+A response status and message.

 - [ ] How can we partition our application into sub-applications?

+Routes

 ## Project Setup